-Thailand ranks second in the world for road fatalities (right after Syria), and most of them happen on scooters.
-It’s really not a good idea to ride a scooter for the first time in Thailand, but if you’ve made up your mind, we know we can’t stop you.
-So at the very least, read this article carefully.
+Thailand ranks second in the world for road deaths, right after Syria — and most of them happen on scooters.
+Riding a scooter for the very first time in Thailand is not a good idea at all.
+But if you’ve made up your mind, we know there’s nothing we can do to stop you.
+So at the very least, read our guide carefully.

 Is it a good idea to ride a scooter for the first time in Asia?

-Tips for renting a scooter in Asia
+Tips for renting a scooter in Southeast Asia

 - ALWAYS WEAR A HELMET.